 - Keep records of all incidents and confrontations.

 - Find witnesses or others who will back up your claim.

-- Get support from a friend, employer, or anyone else you trust.
-Make sure you don't keep it to yourself.
-The more help you get, the faster the harasser will stop.
+- Get support from a friend, host family member, or anyone else you trust.
+Make sure you don’t keep it to yourself.
+The sooner you get help, the sooner the harasser will stop.

 - Sexism is prejudice or discrimination based on sex.
 It may be less direct than sexual harassment.

 - Racism is the hatred, intolerance, or negative attitude towards another race or other races.

 - Homophobia is the hatred or fear of homosexuals or people who identify as lesbian, gay, bisexual or transgendered (LGBT).

 If you think you may be being treated unfairly because of your sex, race, or sexual orientation, get support from someone you trust and call InterExchange to discuss the issue.
 We are always here to assist you!

 For more information visit The Equal Employment Opportunity Commission online.